pesto-students/p5-rishabh-arora-kanika/Week-7/README.md

 q2RotateLinkedList.js
 Rotate the given linked list

+q3LoopDetection.js
+Detect the loop in given linked list.

 q4ParenthesisChecker.js
 Given an expression string x.
 Examine whether the pairs and the orders of“{“,”}”,”(“,”)”,”[“,”]” are correct in exp.For example, the function should return 'true' for exp= “[()]{}{()()}” and 'false' for exp =“[(])